 Sunny days and bank holidays can be busy, however you’re always welcome to bring a picnic.
 We have a choice of two picnic spots- one is located near the car park whilst for adventurers one is on our River View walk with spectacular views over the River Deben.

 Something for everyone

-We offer a selection of meals and snacks for vegetarians and gluten and dairy free options, so there’s something for everyone.
+We offer a selection of snacks for vegetarians and gluten and dairy free options, so there’s something for everyone.

 Visited before?
 Please speak to one of our team as ingredients sometimes change